Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Introduction

-In this paper, we combine the output of different periocular comparators at the score level, referred to as multialgorithm fusion (in contrast to multimodal fusion, which combines information from different modalities) \cite{[Fierrez18],[Lumini17]}.
+Accordingly, to counteract the reduction in recognition performance that is usually observed when comparing data from different sensors, we propose to combine the output of different periocular comparators at the score level, referred to as multialgorithm fusion (in contrast to multimodal fusion, which combines information from different modalities) \cite{[Fierrez18],[Lumini17]}.
 The consolidation of identity evidence from heterogeneous comparators (also called experts, feature extraction techniques, or systems in the present paper) is known to increase recognition performance, because the different sources can compensate for the limitations of the others \cite{[Fierrez18],[Singh19inffus]}.
-Integration at the score level is the most common approach, because it only needs the output scores of the different comparators, greatly facilitating the integration.
+Integration at the score level is the most common approach because it only needs the output scores of the different comparators, greatly facilitating the integration.
 With this motivation, we employ a multialgorithm fusion approach to cope with periocular images from different sensors which integrates scores from different comparators.
 It follows a probabilistic fusion approach based on linear logistic regression \cite{[Alonso10]}, in which the output scores of multiple systems are combined to produce a log-likelihood ratio according to a probabilistic Bayesian framework.
-This allows easy interpretation of output scores, and the use of Bayes thresholds for optimal decision-making.
+This allows easy interpretation of output scores and the use of Bayes thresholds for optimal decision-making.
 This fusion scheme is compared with a set of simple and trained fusion rules widely employed in multibiometrics based on the arithmetic average of normalized scores \cite{[Jain05]}, Support Vector Machines \cite{[Gutschoven00svmfusion]}, and Random Forest \cite{[Ma05rffusion]}.

 The fusion approach based on linear logistic regression served as an inspiration to our submission to the 1$^{st}$ Cross-Spectral Iris/Periocular Competition (Cross-Eyed 2016) \cite{[sequeira16crosseyed]}, with an outstanding recognition accuracy: Equal Error Rate (EER) of 0.29\%, and False Rejection Rate (FRR) of 0\% at a False Acceptance Rate (FAR) of 0.01\%, resulting in the best overall competing submission.
 This competition was aimed at evaluating the capability of periocular recognition algorithms to compare visible and near-infrared images (NIR-VIS).
 In the present paper, we also carry out cross-sensor experiments with periocular images in the visible range only (VIS-VIS), but with two different sensors.
 For this purpose, we employ a database captured with two smartphones \cite{[Raja14b]}, demonstrating the benefits of the proposed approach to smartphone-based biometrics as well.